fulldata-git/ADFMonitoring/README.md

 Figure 2: Sample of the persisted ADF pipeline details

-The typical scenario to keep an eye on cost, in addition to setting is by levering Azure cost alerts.
-HoweverHowever, many Azure customers may not have direct insights to their azure cost metrics due to their subscription type, therefor Azure cost alerts might not be an adequate alternative to monitor ADF consumption.
-In those cases this monitoring approach to check runtime durations direct could be especially of interest to you!
+The typical scenario to keep an eye on cost is by levering Azure cost alerts.
+However, many Azure customers may not have direct insights to their azure cost metrics due to their Azure subscription type where a few days delay in cost insights is typical.
+Therefor Azure cost alerts might not be an adequate alternative to monitor ADF consumption.

+Our monitoring approach to check Pipeline runtime duration in near-realtime on a granular level are a great alternative!

 ## Installation